CSuperman/hardProblems/README.md

 # hardProblems
-Code parts for hard problems
+Code parts and pieces for hard problems